james-elicx/itty-fs-router/libs/itty-fs-router/README.md

 };
 ```

-### Route params

-Route params can be defined using the same syntax that `itty-router` uses.
-For more information about how to define route params, greedy params, wildcards, and more, check out the [itty-router docs](https://itty.dev/itty-router/route-patterns).

 ### Deploying

 To deploy your project, you will need to build it.
 This can be done by running the following in your project's directory.